nihole/wikigraph/README.md

 # WikiGraph

 Wikigraph (or Wave Graph) is a presentation of information in a logical relationship.
-These logical relationships can be displayed as a graph, where each node is a statement or a wiki article.
-Each logical chain is built in accordance with a [wave analysis](https://habr.com/ru/post/506670/) and is called a wave.
-The structure of these logical chains (waves) is described by the YAML file, on the basis of which the graph is built.
-Each node of this graph is linked to a wiki article.
+These logical relationships can be displayed as a graph, where each node is a statement or wiki article, and each edge represents one of three possible types of logical relationships: direct refutation, indirect refutation and complement (see description below in this document).

+This approach is called  [wave analysis](https://habr.com/ru/post/506670/) .
+With this approach, logical chains are created, consisting of arguments for and against the main statement.
+It looks like a wave.
+Therefore, we will call this logical chain **wave**.

+The idea behind this project is to describe this structure in a YAML file and use a wiki repository for articles related to nodes.
+A graph is automatically generated from this YAML file.

 Example:

-To start to use it:
+##How to start

 Create a folder YOUR_GIT_PATH and enter this folder (cd YOUR_GIT_PATH)